c-mellueh/SOM-Toolkit/README.md

 The `som_gui` is a graphical user interface for non-programmers or users seeking an interactive way to work with Semantic Object Models.

 **Key Features:**
-- **Interactive Editing**: Create, view, and modify objects, property sets, and attributes.
+- **Interactive Editing**: Create, view, and modify objects, property sets, and properties.
 - **Project Management**: Easily manage multiple projects and export data in the desired format.
 - **Responsive Interface**: Built with PySide6, offering a modern and intuitive design.